Sangiovese

 as assertive and easily identifiable as Cabernet

-Sauvignon, for example, but can have a
+Sauvignon, for example, but it can show a

 strawberry, blueberry, faintly floral, violet